 Acting quickly is the first step to dealing with a water-damaged property correctly.
 Also, you can minimize damage and costs greatly by not waiting.
 Even an inch of water of slight dampness can allow a breeding ground for mold and greater repair costs.

 Unplug any electronics or remove any electrical items that may come into contact with water.
 For larger water damages, we recommend to immediately shut down the power to the damaged area via the breaker box if you can safely access it.
 Immediately turn off the power at the breaker panel if the water is close to any electrical outlets or switches.
 Do NOT walk through standing water that is up to the height of outlets or if any plugged-in electrical device is on the floor.
+During these emergencies, you can also immediately contact any electrician near you who offers professional and reliable services.
+If you do not have their email address or phone number, you can search for one online.
+For example, you could type in keywords such as “electrician Werribee” or any other place near where you live.

 After 72 hours, if water damage is unresolved, consult with a mold professional.
 Also, water damage restoration companies that use standard water restoration practices after the 72 hours risk spreading mold spores throughout your home.
 Mold is easily airborne and must be handled carefully.
 Use a certified professional.